ErikaDelaRosa/simple-calculator/README.md

 # simple-calculator

-Simple calculator the user will be able to input two numbers for which they would like to do two types of calculations:
-Basic Addition
-Display the result of the calculation to the user immediately.
-Bounce  include other Mathematical  Operations, the user can choose the operation from a select list (+ * - / % )

-1.I have created a first version only with two empty fields and four buttons for different actions (sum, remove, multiply and divide).
-For some reason, it doesn't work even if the js contains all the functions.
+This is an application that uses HTML, CSS and JavaScript.

+Using this simple calculator the user can make the sum, sub, divide or multiply numbers.

+I have created two versions, in one the user can choose the numbers in the display, in the other one can enter the numbers directly.